HP Inc. (HPQ) Bundle

 Original location

-A garage at 367 Addison Avenue, Palo Alto, California.
-This location is often cited as the birthplace of Silicon Valley.
+The company began operations in a rented, 12-by-18-foot garage at 367 Addison Avenue in Palo Alto, California.
+This site is now famously recognized as the birthplace of Silicon Valley.

 Founding team members